marcelwa/ls4ai/README.md

         http://127.0.0.1:8888/lab?token=<YOUR_TOKEN_HERE>
 ```
 Either copy the token from the URL to paste it into the prompt, or simply follow the link to open the Jupyter Notebook interface.

+### ▶️ Running the Tutorial

+Open the `ls4ai.ipynb` notebook in Jupyter and follow the instructions in the notebook to run the tutorial.
+The notebook contains code cells that you can execute step by step, along with explanations and comments.
+It demonstrates how to use the NNgen tool to synthesize a neural network, generate Verilog code, and simulate it using Verilator.
+Furthermore, it contains

+*⚠️ Note: The code snippet `(Alternative) Import an Existing Model on a DNN Framework via ONNX` is intended as a pointer for your self-study after the tutorial.
+It is not executable by default because you would have to modify the subsequent code to match the imported model!*

 ## 📚 Additional Resources